-- o Comprehensive Examination successfully completed - o Master's degree (or equivalent) completed - o Dissertation or Doctoral Project proposal approved by start of internship - o Completion of a minimum of 1000 total practicum hours - o Completion of 250 Intervention and Assessment hours - Completion of 100 Supervision hours - Completion of all required coursework for doctoral degree (other than dissertation/doctoral project) - Must be enrolled in an APA or CPA accredited clinical (preferred), counseling, or school psychology doctoral program.
+- Comprehensive Examination successfully completed - Master's degree completed (equivalent schooling is NOT accepted) - Dissertation or Doctoral Project proposal approved by start of internship - o Completion of a minimum of 1000 total practicum hours - Completion of 250 Intervention and Assessment hours - o Completion of 100 Supervision hours - Completion of all required coursework for doctoral degree (other than dissertation/doctoral project) - Must be enrolled in an APA or CPA accredited clinical (preferred), counseling, or school psychology doctoral program.

-Applicants who possess a Master's degree and are willing to obtain state licensure may be given preference in the applicant selection process.
+Applicants who are license-eligible in Indiana and willing to seek licensure may be given preference in the applicant selection process.

-All HAPTC-Great Lakes sites require background checks and/or drug screens prior to beginning the internship.
+All NPTC-Great Lakes sites require background checks and/or drug screens prior to beginning the internship.
 Eligibility to begin internship, even after match, is contingent upon the intern passing these tests.
-If a matched intern fails to pass a background check or drug screen, HAPTC-Great Lakes reserves the right to withdraw the invitation to match with the intern.
+If a matched intern fails to pass a background check or drug screen, NPTC-Great Lakes reserves the right to withdraw the invitation to match with the intern.